MikeMoolenaar/Migaku-Japanese-Addon/README.md

 ## Installation
 ### Uninstalling the previous version and installing the new Anki version
 Note: all settings, except for the 'Overwrite Rules', will be removed during this process.
-Make sure you have noted down your current settings or made screenshots before proceeding.
+Make sure you have noted down your current settings or made screenshots beforeproceeding.
 1. Uninstall the previous Migaku Japanese Addon: go to `Tools` > `Add-ons`, select Migaku Japanese Addon and click `Delete`.
 1.1.
 You can also open the addons folder in this screen which we will use in step 5, click on `View Files`.
 2. Close Anki.
 3. Download and install Anki 2.1.54 (Qt6) or newer from the [Anki website](https://apps.ankiweb.net/).

 ### Installation of this addon
-4. Download the Zip file from the [releases page](https://github.com/MikeMoolenaar/Migaku-Japanese-Addon-Updated/releases) (the top one listed unser Assets, not the source code).
+4. Download the Zip file from the [releases page](https://github.com/MikeMoolenaar/Migaku-Japanese-Addon-Updated/releases) (the top one that is listed under Assets, not the source code).
 5. Open de Zip file and move the `Migaku-Japanese-Addon-Updated` folder into the `addons21` folder (you may have opened this folder in step 1.1).
 6. Start Anki.
 7. Go to `Migaku` > `Japanese Settings` to configure your settings.